ni/nimi-python/docs/nidigital/class.rst

 ---

     .. py:attribute:: voh

+        Specifies the output voltage from the DUT above which the comparator on the digital pattern test instrument interprets a logic high (H).

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.